Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Getting to immersed arc position

-\emph{Proof of Lemma \ref{ff independence}}: Given $(\mF, \mW)$ and $k$-switches $\mW_1, \mW_2$, Lemma \ref{standardizing} shows there exists $\mW_3$ which is strongly $H_2$ equivalent to $\mW_2$ such that $\mW_3$ is obtained from $\mW_1$ by a sequence of basic restandardization maps.
-Since $I(\mF, \mW_1)$ is invariant under these maps the result follows.
+\emph{Proof of Lemma \ref{ff independence}}: Given $(\mF, \mW)$ with $\mW$ ordered and and order induced switchings $\mW_1, \mW_2$ of $\mW$, Lemma \ref{standardizing} shows that $\mW_2$ is obtained from $\mW_1$ by a sequence of basic restandardization maps.
+Since $\I(\mF, \mW_1)$ is invariant under these maps the result follows.
 8pt